evanharmon/in-mono/headspace/golang/golang-patterns-composition.md

 - `has a` type relationship
 - outer struct can access fields and methods on embedded structs

+## Best practices
+- keep different responsibilities in different composite objects

+## Use cases
+- file systems
+- graphics systems
+- user interfaces
+- e-commerce systems

+## Advantages
+- uniformity
+- extensibility
+- simplified code

+## Disadvantages
+- additional overhead
+- dependency between leaf / composites
+- generalization could lead to inefficient use of resources

+## Gotchas
+- recursive structures can lead to infite loops or excessive memory use

+## Components

+### Component interface
+defines common methods for both leaf and composite objects to implement

+### Leaf
+basic element without any children

+### Composite
+container to hold leaf elements or other composites

+### Client
+common interface for client to interact with components

 ## Examples

 ### Storage example